EventChain Price Tops $0.0200 on Exchanges (EVC)

 EventChain Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as EventChain directly using U.S. dollars.
-Investors seeking to acquire EventChain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy EventChain using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as EventChain directly using US dollars.
+Investors seeking to acquire EventChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase EventChain using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “EVCUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );